mdsamad001/DeepIFSAC/README.md

 ## 3. Overview

 DeepIFSAC is designed to work with tabular datasets (e.g., from OpenML).
-It supports various tasks such as multiclass classification, binary classification, and regression.
-The model implements both a **pretraining phase** (with options for contrastive and denoising tasks) and a **finetuning phase** that trains downstream classifiers.
+The model implements both a **pretraining phase** (with options for contrastive and denoising modules along with advanced data augmentations like CutMix and MixUp) and a **finetuning phase** that trains downstream classifiers.

 ---